bodiem13/Relo/README.md

 3. Post Integration & Summarization with Census Geography Data: A Python script loaded the pickle file containing the amenities data with the weighted count columns.
 The data was initially profiled for evaluation of completeness and skewness.
 All feature columns were found to be skewed or non-normal.
 So, for all feature columns, zeroes were replaced with the next lowest value, a Box-Cox transformation was performed on each, and the data was then standardized.

 #### Clustering and Visualization Datasets
 1. Clustering Data: Per discussion with the project team, the only amenities columns that were deemed necessary to retain for clustering were those related to the weighted count of locations within 25 miles of a Census tract center.
 Via a Python script, the pickle file with the cleaned, transformed, and standardized Census data was read into a dataframe.
 This data was then merged with the final dataframe containing the cleaned, transformed, and standardized amenities data subset on the GEOID field.
 The resulting dataframe was then saved to a pickle file to be used in our cluster model analysis.

 2. Visualization Data: Via a Python script, the pickle file with simply the cleaned Census data was read into a dataframe.
 It was then merged with the entire amenities dataset (post integration & summarization with Census Geography Data) on the GEOID field.
 The final dataframe was then written to a pickle file to be used in the final visualization.

+#### Locations

+* Code to process cleaned amenities data into features and for use with visualization: `/data/etl_scripts/amenities/amenities_prep_generalized.ipynb`
+* Amenities prepared as feature input for integration to clustering model: `/data/amenities/amenities_features.pkl`
+* Amenities data prepared for visualization: `/data/amenities/amenities_25mi_for_vis.pkl.gz` and `/data/amenities/amenities_full.pkl.gz`

 ### Analysis
 #### Dimensionality Reduction